cgwire/awesome-cg-vfx-pipeline/README.md

 * [Möbius Modeller](http://design-automation.net/software/mobius/index.html) -  End-user visual programming in the browser for automating complex tasks
 * [Possumwood](https://github.com/martin-pr/possumwood) - A graph-based procedural sandbox, implementing concepts of graph-based visual programming in a simple interface
 * [Sorcar](https://aachman98.itch.io/sorcar) - A procedural modeling node-based system which utilises Blender and its Python API to create a visual programming environment for artists and developers
+* [Sverchok](https://github.com/nortikin/sverchok/) - A powerful parametric Blender tool for architects, allowing geometry to be programmed visually with nodes
 * [Tissue](https://github.com/alessandro-zomparelli/tissue) - Blender's add-on for computational design
 * [VFX Fractal Toolkit](https://github.com/jtomori/vft) - Set of tools for generating fractal and generative art
 * [Wings 3D](http://www.wings3d.com/) - An advanced subdivision modeler that is both powerful and easy to use